-The Certificate in Institutional Research prepares professionals for higher education careers as institutional research officers and analysts where addressing institution-related questions and problems requires:
+The curriculum for the Certificate in Institutional Research prepares professionals for higher education careers as institutional research officers and analysts.

 In addition to your academic history and relevant work experience, please include:

 To be uploaded to your online Application Form.

 In 1,000-1,500 words, describe your academic and professional goals, any experience relevant to this program, and your future plans, expectations, and aspirations.